 ORE Board of Directors

 Eric L Bachman, Secretary - Eric is excited by the idea of time banking as an important way to encourage mutual support in our community.
-Eric has been a time banker since about 2005 and a member of Onion River Exchange since 2008.
-I was also on the Advisory Board of REACH Service before it merged with ORE.
+Eric has been a time banker since 2003 and a member of Onion River Exchange since 2008.
+He was also on the Advisory Board of REACH Service before it merged with ORE.
 He has 48 years of experience in various nonprofit organizations at times as staff, volunteer, board member and CEO.
 Eric has worked in nonprofits based in the USA as well with many in other countries.
 He has worked for many years as a trainer for nonviolent conflict resolution and nonviolent social change.
 Currently Eric works as the technical coordinator for TimeBanks USA and also as the grant administrator for the International Nonviolence Training Fund of the A.J.
 Muste Memorial Institute.
 Eric has been active in ORE as a Member Leader since 2012, on the ORE board since April, 2013, the ORE Treasurer from 2014 to 2017, and is now the Secretary of the Board.
 (Board membership term ends 2019)

 Dotty Vautier, Board member – grew up in Montpelier.
 She always loved the quality of life Vermont offers and, after college, chose to stay here to raise her family.
 She recently retired from National Life after a 20 year career in the Sales and Marketing area.
 Dotty joined ORE as a member and a board member in January 2017 because she believes strongly in what ORE does for maintaining the concept of time banking as a way of promoting individual and community well being.
 (Board membership term ends 2019)

 Do you want to support the ORE Timebank?
 We welcome interested members who want to support the timebank by serving on the ORE Board of Directors.
 For more information see: Prospective Board Member Information.